steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-Instruments.md

 ### Using Export Program as VST3 Preset...

-If you need to correct settings in the phase of testing your instrument in HALion Sonic and if you have not done any serious sound design or saved further presets yet:
+If you need to correct settings in the phase of testing your instrument in HALion Sonic and if you have not performed any serious sound design or saved further presets yet:

 1. Go back to the original HALion program preset of your instrument.
-1. Correct settings as required and save the edits to the original HALion program preset.
+1. Correct the settings as required and your modifications to the original HALion program preset.
 1. Export the instrument again as HALion Sonic layer preset.

 ### Using HALion Sonic Edit Mode

-If you need to correct settings in the phase of sound design and you already created HALion Sonic Program presets:
+If you need to correct settings in the phase of sound design and you already created HALion Sonic program presets:

 1. Load the HALion Sonic program preset of your instrument. **HALion Sonic Edit Mode** will be activated.
 This ensures that you cannot accidentally change the program structure that is required by HALion Sonic.

 >&#10069; Do not deactivate **HALion Sonic Edit Mode**, it cannot be activated manually.

-2. Correct settings as appropriate and save the program preset.
+2. Correct the settings as required and save the program preset.
 If **HALion Sonic Edit Mode** is active, the preset will be saved in the HALion Sonic preset format.

 **HALion Sonic Edit Mode** can be switched off permanently with the corresponding setting on the **Options** page.
 When loading HALion Sonic program presets, **HALion Sonic Edit Mode** will only be activated if the setting on the **Options** page is activated.
 See [HALion Sonic Edit Mode](https://steinberg.help/halion/v7/en/halion/topics/global_functions_and_settings/options_editor_edit_section_r.html) for details.